Hharshita-Ovalekar/mini_project/README.md

 # mini_project
-Calculator website
+Calculator
-It works to calculate numbers.
+It is use to calculate numbers.